 An IP professional may also assist you with the selection of goods and services for your application as well as searching for similar marks already on the US register and any potential conflicts.

 Trade mark attorneys typically maintain relationships with trade mark attorneys and agents in other countries.
 You may find that your Australian trade mark attorney already has a relationship with a US trade mark attorney with whom s/he has routinely worked.

 Take a look at our finding an attorney section for more information.

 Like Australia, the US follows the ‘first to use’ rule for obtaining trade mark rights.
 This means that if there is a dispute between you and another party over a trade mark, whoever used it first commercially is likely to be able to claim rights, even if they didn’t register it first.

 Generally, IP registration and protection in the US is very similar to Australia.
 However, when applying for trade mark protection in the US, you will need to provide very specific descriptions of goods and services for which protection is sought.

-Therefore, if you apply using the Madrid Protocol, you should be aware that the specification used for your Australian trade mark application/registration may be considered too broad by the USPTO.
+Therefore, if you apply using the Madrid System, you should be aware that the specification used for your Australian trade mark application/registration may be considered too broad by the USPTO.
 Your US IP attorney can advise you about the best way to draft your application, especially regarding the specification for goods and services on which you will use (or intend to use) your trade mark.
 A number of Australian IP firms have associate offices in the US which can provide this advice.
 Additionally, you could refer to the WIPO Madrid Goods and Services Manager tool for an indication of whether your description of goods and services would be acceptable at the USPTO.